CombineCommunity/CombineExt/README.md

 ### AnyPublisher.create

-A publisher which accepts a factory closure to which you ca dynamically push value or completion events.
+A publisher which accepts a factory closure to which you can dynamically push value or completion events.

 This lets you easily create custom publishers to wrap any non-publisher asynchronous work, while still respecting the downstream consumer's backpressure demand.